pypsa-meets-earth/pypsa-earth/doc/installation.rst

 Install Jupyter Lab
 ================================

-We use jupyter notebooks to share examples on how to use the model and analyse the results.
-To use jupyter lab (new jupyter notebooks) **continue** with the `ipython kernel installation <http://echrislynch.com/2019/02/01/adding-an-environment-to-jupyter-notebooks/>`_ and test if your jupyter lab works:
+We use Jupyter notebooks to share examples on how to use the model and analyse the results.
+VSCode supports working with Jupyter Notebooks natively.
+In case you are using different IDE and don't have Jupyter notebooks pre-installed you can install jupyter lab (new jupyter notebooks) with the `ipython kernel installation <http://echrislynch.com/2019/02/01/adding-an-environment-to-jupyter-notebooks/>`_ and test if your jupyter lab works:

 .. code:: bash